 Here’s what businesses that are exploring mobility apps and services need to know about connected car data.

-From location and mileage to EV battery and fuel tank level, mobility businesses use the Smartcar platform to retrieve a variety of data from connected cars.
+From location and mileage to EV battery and fuel tank level, mobility businesses use Smartcar's consent-based platform to retrieve car data from connected vehicles.

 Retrieve the geographic coordinates of a car’s last known location.